ml4/base/README.md

 ## Initialisation
 * Use a Linux machine somewhere and generate yourself a Linux boot password with [grub-mkpasswd-pbkdf2](https://www.gnu.org/software/grub/manual/grub/html_node/Invoking-grub_002dmkpasswd_002dpbkdf2.html) - save this for later.
 * Use this to configure your environment variables; read the file before sourcing it.
 Check [this](https://rzn.id.au/tech/converting-an-ova-to-an-amazon-ami/) post, credence to Jake.
+Note that a space-separated list of regions instantiated into the ${OTHER_REGIONS} variable will result in the base image being copied to those regions once successfully ingressed into the target region.
 ```shell
 . init.sh
 ```